ProjectDebbie/Biomaterials_annotator/README.md

 The Biomaterials Annotator is an ontology-based NER system that identifies biomaterial specific types of concepts.
 It provides a schema for combining terms from mutiple ontologies and nomenclutures.
 A full list of type of concepts annotated are available [here](Data_model.csv).

+The global scores calculated for the system:  0.75 strict F-score, 0.79 lenient F-Score and 0.77 average F-score.
+All the results are available [here](Biomaterials_Annotator_Performance.csv).

 The Biomaterials Annotator has been implemented following a modular organization using software containers for the different components and orchestrated  using  Nextflow  as  workflow  manager.
 Natural language processing (NLP) components  are  mainly  developed  in Java; and  it  uses  the Stanford CoreNLP Natural Language Processing open  source toolkit.

 ## Annotated corpus
 An biomaterial annotated gold standard corpus of 1222 MEDLINE abstract, describing the evaluation of of biomaterials in either a laboratory or clinical setting, resulting from the execution of the Biomaterials Annotator is available and free to use at https://github.com/ProjectDebbie/Biomaterials_annotated_corpus.